41 terms defined

 Plain-English definitions of AI agent terminology.
-Every term explains not just what it means, but how it differs from what people confuse it with.
+Every term explains not just what it means, but how it differs from what people confuse it with — plus how self-evolving agents replace rented SaaS.

 Agentic AI